Getting started with business process reengineering – knowing what’s involved

 Business process reengineering is the process of turning those expectations into reality.

 What is business process reengineering (BPR)?

-Business process reengineering (BPR) is the remodeling of a business’s current processes.
-The aim is to achieve considerable improvements in business-critical aspects like quality, service, output, cost, and speed.
+Business process reengineering (BPR) is remodeling a business’s current processes.
+The aim is to improve business-critical aspects like quality, service, output, cost, and speed.

 The term was first coined in a Harvard Business Review by Michael Harmer.

 Business process reengineering should reduce enterprise costs by eradicating unproductive business layers, improving process innovation, or restructuring sections of a business.
 Ultimately it should remodel a business, or specifically, reengineer.